alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-ruling-on-someone-who-mentions-anothers-faults-in-his-face.md

 group1: true
 locale: en
 lang: en
-excerpt: "It is permissible if it is done gently and with the intention of giving advice so that such a person might be prevented from making a mistake."
+summary: "It is permissible if it is done gently and with the intention of giving advice so that such a person might be prevented from making a mistake."
 ---

 ### Question: